F-1 and J-1 Program Extension

 How to Extend

 - If your I-20/DS-2019 has been issued by Stanford, you must first get approval from your advisor and department.
 Once you have this approval, you can submit your document extension request through Bechtel Connect.

 - Please include documentation showing proof of funding for your extension period.
-See F or J Visa Financial Budgets for funding amounts and Visa Document Process for accepted documentation.
+See F or J Visa Financial Budgets for funding amounts and Proof of Funding for documentation requirements.

 - Once submitted, let your advisor and department student services representative know that your request is awaiting their online approval.

 - After your advisor and student services representative approves your request, return to Bechtel Connect, click Check Requests / Continue My Requests in Progress and submit the Extension form.
 Your request is automatically forwarded to Bechtel.

 Important items to keep in mind:

 - Do not discard your previous I-20 or DS-2019 form(s).

 - If you are currently receiving Stanford-based funding, remember to provide a copy of your new document to Stanford payroll to prevent delays in receiving your research/teaching assistantship or fellowship.

 - Since the I-20/DS-2019 expiration date typically reflects the end date of the visa stamp in your passport, you will need a new visa if you plan to re-enter the U.S. after the expiration date of your visa stamp.

 - You may remain in the U.S. with a valid I-20 or DS-2019 and an expired visa in your passport.